3 Common Communications Misconceptions

 Consider the following:

 - Body Language – Your body language communicates to others without saying a word.
 When you practice active listening, you can use your body language to communicate with the person speaking.
 For example, angling your body towards the person speaking, making eye contact, and nodding your head, are ways to show the speaker you are interested in their message.
-In our e-course, Mastering Non-Verbal Communications, you will learn how to use your body language effectively.

 - Thoughtful Responses – Have you ever asked a question only to realize the person you were speaking to obviously wasn’t listening to you?
 Did they respond to your question in a way that didn’t make sense?
 This is exactly why listening is critical to communications.
 When you practice active listening, you can give a thoughtful response.
 For example, as the listener, you can paraphrase what the person said to make sure you understood their message.
 You can say something like, “What I heard you say was XYZ.”
 Thoughtful responses indicate you were listening.